Beyond Recovery: Toward 2030

 Today, the full capacity of the UN system is mobilized, including the socio-economic strengths of over 40 UN Development System entities.

-The UN’s socio-economic response, technically led by UNDP, is one of three critical components of the UN’s efforts to save lives, protect people, and rebuild better, alongside the UN’s health response, led by the World Health Organization (WHO), and the humanitarian response, as detailed in the COVID-19 Global Humanitarian Response Plan, led by the Office for the Coordination of Humanitarian Affairs.
+The UN’s socio-economic response is one of three critical components of the UN’s efforts to save lives, protect people, and rebuild better, alongside the UN’s health response, led by the World Health Organization (WHO), and the humanitarian response, as detailed in the COVID-19 Global Humanitarian Response Plan, led by the Office for the Coordination of Humanitarian Affairs.

 The intent of this platform is to support our societies to not only recover from this crisis, but to build into a better world toward 2030.
 Framing and data will likely to evolve over the next 18 months of recovery phase as the situation dynamically change.